okonomichiyaki/supercat/000-SUPERCAT.md

 Set up the game according to the Arcs rulebook, but make changes at the steps listed below.

-**1.B.** If playing on "normal" difficulty *(see optional "Difficulty Modifiers" section for more details)*, give the initiative marker to a bot, and seat the player last in turn order.
+**1.B.** If playing on "normal" difficulty, give the initiative marker to a bot, and seat the player last in turn order. *(see optional "Difficulty Modifiers" section for more details)*

 **2.N.** (optional Difficulty Modifier) Place an extra ship in each system with bot pieces. *(see "Fleet Readiness" under "Difficulty Modifiers" section)*

-**2.P.** Deal 6 cards to the player, but do not deal cards to bots.
-Place a counter on each bot's board showing a value of 6 face up.
+**2.P.** Deal 6 cards to each player, but do not deal cards to the bot(s).
+Place a counter on each bot's board showing a value of 6 faceup.

 **2.Q.** Place all action cards not in player hands in a single face down stack next to the board.
 <#endif>